The Speed Trap

 Learning faster: Racing Zen master, Mike Hull (left) and his young pupil.

 After that season I redirected my competitive instincts into something else that demanded the same commitment to learning.
-I left the publishing company where I worked and started what is now Pfanner Communications, Inc., and our Pfanner advantage consulting practice.
+I left the publishing company where I worked and started what is now Pfanner Communications, Inc., and our Pfanner Advantage consulting practice.

 A mentor gives you the words.
 Life teaches you what they meant.

 Mike went on to become Managing Director of Chip Ganassi Racing.
-Watch how he operates and you’ll see it immediately: he lives in now.
+Watch how he operates and you’ll see it immediately — he lives in now.
 No nostalgia.
 No ego.
 Just disciplined reflection and faster learning.
+That behavior is advantage.

-This is the real “unfair advantage” that has defined organizations like Team Penske and Chip Ganassi Racing for decades.
+This is the real unfair advantage that has defined Team Penske and Chip Ganassi Racing for decades.
 In racing’s most competitive environments — Indianapolis, Daytona, Le Mans — success rarely comes from raw speed alone.
+It comes from teams that learn faster than everyone else while maintaining trust inside the system.

 Racing is learning.
 Business is learning.
 Survival is learning.